jtarrio/webrtlsdr/README.md

 ### Low-level access (read samples straight from the stick)

+This program connects to the RTL-SDR stick, tunes to 88.5 MHz, reads 65536 samples, and closes the connection.

 ```typescript
 let provider = new RTL2832U_Provider();
 let device = await provider.get();